 The Texan to Red Raider program is a unique partnership with Texas Tech University.
-Students who are denied admission to Texas Tech University for the fall 2020 semester and beyond are invited to apply for the program.
+Students will be admitted to the program each fall semester.
+Students who are denied admission to Texas Tech University are invited to apply for the program.
 While in the program, students will be concurrenty enrolled at SPC and TTU.
 Upon successful completion of a minimum of 51 hours of courses and a GPA that meets the requirement for admission to their chosen major at TTU, students will receive guaranteed admission to TTU.

 At South Plains College, we want you to reach your fullest potential.
 So we work to support you in clarifying your goals, developing your talents and skills, and challenging you to become an independent, lifelong learner.